 We have developed a Phase 2 protocol for AG013 with the FDA under the fast track designation.
 The study is a double blind, placebo controlled, evaluation of daily AG013, administered three times a day, oral rinse for the duration of the cancer treatment.
-The study is expected to enroll between 160-180 evaluable patients receiving chemoradiation over 7 to 9 weeks.
+The study is expected to enroll between 160-180 evaluable patients receiving chemoradiation for treatment of head and neck cancer for 7 to 9 weeks.
 The primary endpoint is a reduction, compared to the placebo, in the number of days of severe oral mucositis.
 In addition, a number of secondary endpoints are being evaluated.
-In August of 2016, we received feedback from the FDA in response to our Type C meeting and the pursuit of a

-Phase 2 trial on AG013 for the treatment of oral mucositis in head and neck cancer patients.
+In August of 2016, we received feedback from the FDA in response to our Type C meeting and the pursuit of a Phase 2 trial on AG013 for the treatment of oral mucositis in head and neck cancer patients.
 We filed an Investigational New Drug ("IND") update in March 2017 and we initiated the Phase 2 study with AG013 in the United States in 2017 with the expectation that we will expand the trial into Europe in 2018 upon sufficient financing being available to us.
-The Phase 2 clinical trial of AG013 is a double-blind, placebocontrolled study that will be conducted at approximately 45 clinical sites across the United States and Europe, and is expected to enroll up to 160 - 180 evaluable patients.
-The purpose of the study is to evaluate the efficacy, safety and tolerability and pharmacokinetics of orally administered AG013 compared to placebo for reducing OM in patients undergoing chemo-radiation for the treatment of head and neck cancer, as measured by the duration, time to development, and overall incidence of OM.
-We completed enrollment of the interim analysis cohort of 20 patients in our Phase 2 clinical trial of AG013 for the treatment OM.
+The Phase 2 trial is a double-blind, placebo-controlled, 2-arm, multi-center trial in which approximately 200 patients will be randomized in a 1:1 ratio to receive either a placebo or AG013.
+The clinical trial will be conducted at between 50 - 75 clinical sites across the United States and Europe.
+The purpose of the Phase 2 study (NCT03234465) is to evaluate the efficacy, safety and tolerability of topically administered AG013 compared to placebo for reducing the incidence and severity of OM in patients undergoing traditional chemoradiation for the treatment of head and neck cancer.
+Key efficacy measures include collection of data regarding the duration, time to development, and overall incidence of OM (World Health Organization scale used) during the active treatment phase, beginning from the start of chemoradiation therapy until 2 weeks following its completion.